 \subsection{Defenses against \tool}

-\tool is the first \lbased attack demonstrating that modern audio watermarks are susceptible to removal in realistic closed-box scenarios.
+\tool is the first \lbased attack demonstrating that modern audio watermarks are susceptible to removal in realistic black-box scenarios.
 Thus, there is a need for research to design effective watermarks capable of counteracting such removal.

-From our empirical analyses of spectrograms before and after watermark removal, we observe distinct regions where schemes inject watermarks and where our attack successfully suppresses watermark-related signal perturbations.
-These findings indicate that the spectrogram representation preserves rich structural and statistical information, offering a sufficiently expressive space for watermark embedding.
-Building upon this insight, a promising line of defense is to leverage the time–frequency domain by transforming audio signals into spectrograms and adapting the ideas derived from advanced image watermarking schemes to this domain.
-Image watermarking is more explored than audio watermarking, and includes latent-space and semantic watermarking schemes that achieve high robustness against diverse manipulations~\cite{Wang2024_SleeperMark, Wen2023_TreeRingWatermarks, Ci2024_RingID}.
+From our empirical analyses of spectrograms before and after watermark removal, we observe distinct time-frequency bins where schemes inject watermarks and where our attack successfully suppresses watermark-related signal perturbations.
+These findings indicate that the spectrogram representation preserves rich structural and statistical information, offering an expressive space for watermark embedding.
+Building upon this insight, a promising line of defense is to leverage the time-frequency domain by transforming audio signals into spectrograms and adapting the ideas derived from advanced image watermarking schemes to this domain.
+Image watermarking has been studied more extensively than audio watermarking, and has latent-space and semantic watermarking schemes that achieve high robustness against manipulations~\cite{Wang2024_SleeperMark, wen2023treeringwatermarksfingerprintsdiffusion, Ci2024_RingID}.
 Such cross-modal adaptation has the potential to integrate the robustness of image watermarking into the audio modality.